Economic Development Manager

 In 2015, Council authorized TCDC to work with other MLIB Departments and the community, and to engage David Nairne and Associates to design a multi-functional building to be constructed adjacent to the gas bar.
 The 2011 Comprehensive Community Plan identified a multi-purpose building as a priority for the community.

-The building, near completion, is an industrial type building that houses the store, café, commercial kitchen, 2 apartments, 4 motel units, fire hall, forestry bay, and public works warehouse and shop.
+The building is an industrial type building that houses the Tse'khene Food & Fuel store, the Little Teapot Café, commercial kitchen, 2 apartments, a Bed & Breakfast with four units, fire hall, forestry bay, and public works warehouse and shop.
 The building is funded through our Joint Venture Agreement with Outland Camps for catering services provided to Encana's Sunset Prairie Camp.

 McLeod Lake Indian Band has numerous possibilities for tourism projects within its traditional territory.
 TCDC is now a Shareholder with Aboriginal Tourism BC.
 Community meetings will be held to community identify projects.
 Tourism identifies significant opportunities for members.